Prince-K-Ado/GroupE_MAD_Project/Weekly_Meetings.md

 -------------------------------------------
 📌 Next Steps:
 -------------------------------------------
-✅ Finalize and document refined user stories & workflows.
+✅ Finalize and document refined user stories & workflows

-✅ Begin development of the login system (Milestone 1).
+✅ Begin development of the login system (Milestone 1)

-✅ Assign tasks and set time estimates for key deliverables.
+✅ Assign tasks and set time estimates for key deliverables